-If an update seems not to be present, please try a page refresh in your browser.
+If an update seems to be missing, please try a page refresh in your browser.
 It may be showing old content which it kept in memory.

-Next months will be devoted to maintenance.
 The collection I built isn’t large, but all calculators were fully operational at some point and that’s the way I would like to keep them.
-Machines that were repaired several years ago might be blocked again and need some further cleaning and lubrication to remain operational.
+Some machines which have been repaired several years ago get blocked again and need some further cleaning and lubrication to remain operational.

 The electronic calculators provided with rechargeable batteries are checked every few months.
 They are all equipped with modern low self-discharging batteries.
 An occasional recharge is sufficient to keep them operational.